We’ve got lots of options for cyclists.

 ScotRail Cycle Rescue applies if you have a valid rail ticket for journeys to or from stations in Scotland.
 This is for breakdowns that occur on the roads of mainland Scotland within a day's cycle ride of any station for which your ticket is valid.

 You must comply with the following terms and conditions to be eligible for assistance:

 - Your pedal cycle must be reasonably maintained, fit for its intended use, and in a safe and roadworthy condition at the start of your journey

 - You must take reasonable steps to repair your pedal cycle yourself following a breakdown

 - If you have a right of action against a third party you must co-operate with ETA (our bicycle and travel insurance partner) to recover any costs incurred by ETA

-ScotRail and ETA shall not be liable for:
+ScotRail and ETA will not be liable for: